 A range of ongoing surveys are undertaken on the riverine habitats.
 These include surveys for Water Vole, Mink and in some locations the BTO's Wetland Bird Survey (WeBS) include the rivers.
 Certain key stretches of river including the Old River Lea at Cornmill Meadows and Fishers Green have annual electrofishing carried out by the Environment Agency.
-There is also routine water quality monitoring undertaken by the Environment Agency in a number of the waterbodies and lakes of the Regional Park.
+There is also routine water quality monitoring undertaken by the Environment Agency in a number of the waterbodies and lakes.

-There are currently a number of established schemes to manage invasive non-native species. tThese include the Hertfordshire Water Vole and Non-native Species Project with a funded post to co-ordinate effort across Hertfordshire and linking in to Mink management across the Regional Park.
+There are currently a number of established schemes to manage invasive non-native species.
+These include the Hertfordshire Water Vole and Nonnative Species Project with a funded post to co-ordinate efforts across Hertfordshire and linking in to Mink management across the region.
 Work is also being carried out across the catchment to manage invasive plant species including New Zealand Pygmyweed, Floating Pennywort, Giant Hogweed (Heracleum mantegazzianum) and Himalayan Balsam.